fl0wxr/RockPaperScissors/README.md

 # Rock Paper Scissors

-A setup where an intelligent agent learns how to play a game of rock paper scissors based on visual stimuli and based on an external dataset that parameterizes the agent's environment.
+A setup where an intelligent agent learns how to play a game of rock paper scissors based on visual stimuli and on an external [dataset](https://www.kaggle.com/datasets/drgfreeman/rockpaperscissors) that parameterizes the agent's environment.

 Basic step rules